roe-dl/weewx-sqlupload/README.md

   web space.
 * Make sure the SQLupload configuration section is placed before the FTP section but after the skin section in `weewx.conf`.
+* Make sure `HTML_ROOT` points to the same directory in the skin configuration, the SQLupload configuration, and the FTP upload configuration.
 * Your web space provider may require you to create the database at their administration portal.
 * There are different PHP MySQL drivers.
 If you encounter error messages